Chapter 9 - Boolean operators, and more about the return statement¶

 the parentheses are definitely necessary.

-1.2 More about the return statement and flow of control
+1.2 More about the return statement and flow of control¶

 There is something you have surely noticed about calling functions.
 Take another look at our first function, the function that prints a verse of the song “99 bottles.”

-Think about the way the function call is altering the flow of control.
-When sing_verse is called, the interpreter goes to the sing_verse function and executes the statements it finds there.
+function and executes the statements it finds there.
 When the function ends, control returns to the exact point where the function was called, and execution continues from that point.

 We have used return statements in our value-returning functions in order to specify the value of the function.
 It turns out that a return statement has another purpose too: to actually cause the flow of control to literally return to the point where the function was called.
-For a function that doesn’t return a value, this happens automatically at the end of the function, as in sing_verse above.
-In the value-returning functions we have written so far, we have used a single return statement at the end of the function body, which is usually a good approach.
+For a function that doesn’t return a value, this happens automatically at the end of the function, as in sing_verse

 It is also possible to put return statements in the middle of the function body, and you should know how this works.
 Whenever the interpreter encounters a return statement, it stops executing the statements in the function body right then and there, and returns control to the point at which the function was called.